Ian Wood (businessman): Chancellor of Robert Gordon University

-Controversial Wood Group Tax move
+Corporate tax arrangements

-In 2011, Wood Group transferred North Sea staff to a company in a tax haven apparently to avoid employer national insurance contributions, a move criticised by Scottish politicians, while union official Jake Molloy described it as “morally and ethically contemptible”.
+In 2011, Wood Group transferred North Sea staff to a company in a tax haven apparently to avoid employer national insurance contributions, a move criticised by Scottish politicians.
 Ian Wood retired from Wood Group the following year.

 Personal life

 Wood has three sons with his wife Helen, and six grandchildren.
 They have a second home at Loch Tummel, Perthshire.